 Minimum Qualifications Meeting minimum criteria listed below will qualify applicants for continuation of the admission process.
 It does not guarantee admission to the program.
 Applicants for admission to the Associate of Science in Radiography degree may qualify for admission consideration in one of two ways:

-A. Applicants with fewer than 12 college credit hours by the end of the fall semester Completion of fewer than 12 credit hours of GPA-earning courses including the prerequisite courses.
+A. Completion of less than 12 credit hours of college-level GPA-earning courses.

 Qualifying Criteria: